Cragsand/CragsVRHotkeys/README.md

 - Run vrhotkeys.exe or
 - Run vrhotkeys.ahk after installing https://www.autohotkey.com

 The executable is compiled with AutoHotkey built-in but you can also run the script by itself if you install AutoHotkey.
-To compile the script yourself right click  the source .ahk file and selecting "Compile Script".
+To compile the script yourself right click  the source .ahk file and select "Compile Script".